 - Julie Bindel.
 “Mistaken Identity”.
 The Guardian.
 May 23, 2007. www.guardian.co.uk/print/0,,329899169-110592,00.html

-I have written on Julie Bindel before, and of course she is the cause of an outcry from transsexuals etc because she has been short-listed by Stonewall UK for an Award as Journalist of the Year.
+Julie Bind is of course the cause of an outcry from transsexuals etc because she has been short-listed by Stonewall UK for an Award as Journalist of the Year.
 She has issued a statement in reaction to this outcry in which she cites the case of Claudia again.
 I, and I think most transsexuals, feel that Bindel is incapable of understanding us, and wish that she would stop writing about us.
 Her current statement contains reactions from transsexual and intersex persons, some of whom are well known activists.
 The statement is worth reading, but do continue on through the comments, and notice that initially Bindel responds, but then doesn't.
 Many of the most salient points elicit only silence from her.

 My second declaration of interest is that I went through Russell Reid only two years later, and he passed me onto James Dalrymple, FRCS.
 In those days UK surgeons were Mr, not Dr. I understood quite well that Reid was acting as a gatekeeper.
 That he was deciding whether I was suitable, and that there was no question of the session being therapy.
 At the price that he was charging, I did not want to stay for therapy.